 The proposal complies with the principle of proportionality in that it is strictly limited to what is necessary to achieve its objectives.
-It does not try to harmonise the substantive laws of the Member States concerning the property aspects of registered partnerships and it does not affect the way in which the liquidation of the property of registered partnerships is taxed by Member States.
-This proposal will not entail any financial or administrative burdens on citizens and only a very limited additional burden on national authorities.
+It does not try to harmonise the substantive laws of the Member States concerning matrimonial property regimes and does not affect the way in which the liquidation of matrimonial property regimes is taxed by Member States.
+The proposal will not entail any financial or administrative burdens on citizens and only a very limited additional burden on national authorities.